How to set goals, not NY resolutions!

 Close your eyes and imagine the best version of you possible.
 That’s who you really are.
 Let go of any part of you that doesn’t believe it.
 C. Assaad

 5) Bring your goals to life

 The last step is creating a vision board around your goals as it really helps to bring your goals to life.
 The vision board will keep your goals alive and fresh in your mind and seeing your goals clearly will help keep you motivated.

 Find images that resonate with your goals and use them to create a vision board that inspires and motivates you.
 You can add quotes or anything else that feels right for you.
 There are no rules with this so have fun creating!
 You can read more about Vision Boards on another blog here.

 The main thing is that when you look at the board it really brings those feelings you are trying to create when you achieve your goals to life.
 This will really help inspire and motivate you towards them.

-So, these are 5 steps to help you get clear on your goals for 2016.
+So, these are 5 steps to help you get clear on your goals for 2019.
 Planning and creating actions to achieve them is the next step.
-If you want help with this check out my one day workshops Energise You which are being held in Tralee and Cork this January.
+If you want help with this check out my one day workshops Reconnect Goal Setting workhsop which is being held in Tralee this January.